CAS Computer Replacement Program (CCRP) Policy

-The intent to ensure eligible faculty and staff have primary computers that are not older than four years.
-Eligible faculty and staff can order a subsidized computer once in every four year CCRP cycle.
+The intent is to ensure eligible faculty and staff have primary computers that are not older than four years.
+Eligible faculty and staff can order a subsidized computer once in every four-year CCRP cycle.

 The CAS Dean’s Office has established the following eligibility guidelines.
 To be eligible for the CCRP, the user must be:

 - Contract types A, F, H: Officers of Administration

 - Contract type C: Classified Staff and Career NTTF

 - At .50 FTE or above in CAS

 In addition to these, the user must have: